saboyagustavo/fullstack-bootcamp/module02/practical-work2/README.md

 3.  -   [x] Create a function that pass the "UF" as argument and reads the corresponding UF.json, returning the amount of cities from that state.
 4.  -   [x] Implement a method that prints an array containing the UF of five states with more cities, followed by their city amount in decrescent order.
 For example: [“UF-93”, “UF-82”, “UF-74”, “UF-72”, “UF-65”]
 5.  -   [x] Implement a method that prints an array containing the UF of five states with less cities, followed by their city amount in crescent order.
 For example: [“UF-93”, “UF-82”, “UF-74”, “UF-72”, “UF-65”]
+6.  -   [x] Implement a method that prints an array containing the cities of longest name from every state, followed by their respective UF.
+Example: ["City's Name – UF”, “City's Name" – UF”, ...].
-6.  -   [ ] Implement a method that prints an array containing the cities of longest name from every state, followed by their respective UF.
+7.  -   [ ] Implement a method that prints an array containing the cities of shortest name from every state, followed by their respective UF.
 Example: ["City's Name – UF”, “City's Name" – UF”, ...].

 ## Rules